metagenlab/zDB/docs/setup/databases.rst

 Database setup
 ==============

-Multiple scripts are used to import all the annotations and compareative data into a MySQL database. `Scripts are here`_ They need to be executed in a specific order (e.g load gbk files and only then the annotations, orthology & phylogenies).
+Multiple scripts are used to import annotations and compareative data into a MySQL database. `Scripts are here`_ They need to be executed in a specific order (e.g load gbk files and only then the annotations, orthology & phylogenies).

 - TODO: automate setup `with this nextflow workflow`_